 Aggressive branding and marketing

-How to use Make In India Portal for UPSC Exam preparation?
+How to use the Make In India Portal for UPSC Exam preparation?

 Yes, UPSC aspirants and the general public interested to know the details of the Indian economy (particularly the manufacturing sector) got a really good website to do research upon.
 We are adding www.makeinindia.com to the list of useful government websites for IAS preparation realizing the value of its content.
 Aspirants are advised to take the best out of this portal, particularly focusing on the links given below.